-Attributes of the program are constants which are immutable, and variables which are mutable.
-These attributes are visible and accessible within the entire program-by program methods, and the program block.
+Attributes of the program are immutable constants and mutable variables.
+These attributes are visible and accessible within the entire program-by program methods and the program block.

 3.2.2.1 Constants

 A program constant is like a program method, in that there is a static and non-static (instance) attribute.
 A constant is declared with the keyword "final" and then if static, the keyword "static" followed by the type, the naming identifier, and the value for the constant.